Your Horoscope This Week: June 2 To 8

 This first full week of June begins with a loving connection between Jupiter in Gemini and Pluto in Aquarius.
 Then on the 3rd, Mercury joins the sun, Venus, and Jupiter and enters Gemini for a three-week journey.
 Under this influence, our minds may be racing with different ideas and visions about how to switch up our lives for the better, and as a result we may find it hard to stay focused on mundane tasks.

-Later this week, the Gemini new moon strikes on Thursday June 6 at 8:37 a.m.
-EST. This new moon sets us up for a six-month stretch of intellectual discovery, unexpected adventures, and a strong desire to embark on unprecedented new chapters, both individually and collectively.
+Later this week, the Gemini new moon strikes on Thursday June 6 at 11:37 pm AEDT.
+This new moon sets us up for a six-month stretch of intellectual discovery, unexpected adventures, and a strong desire to embark on unprecedented new chapters, both individually and collectively.
 The fact that this lunation occurs during the final degrees of Mars in Aries means that we’ll feel a fiery push to go after what we want, and stop making excuses about why we can’t get it.

 AdvertisementADVERTISEMENT